 What Is Non-Small Cell Lung Cancer?

-You can develop NSCLC if cells within your lungs mutate and start multiplying at out-of-control rates.
-Common causes of NSCLC include smoking and exposure to other cancer-causing substances like asbestos.
+NSCLC develops when cells in the lungs mutate and multiply at out-of-control rates.
+Common causes of lung cancer include smoking and exposure to asbestos.

-NSCLC is a very aggressive form of cancer that can spread (metastasize) quickly.
-Getting diagnosed and treated early on are important steps to living longer.
-Thankfully, there are many different treatment options for NSCLC — even if you were diagnosed after the cancer had spread.
+Getting diagnosed early and receiving prompt treatments are key to living longer with this cancer.
+There are many treatment options for NSCLC — even if you were diagnosed after the cancer has spread.

-Further, you might qualify for financial aid if you or a loved one has NSCLC or any other type of lung cancer.
-Get started right now with a free case review.
+Further, you might qualify for financial compensation if you or a loved one has NSCLC or any other type of lung cancer.

 Non-Small Cell Lung Cancer vs. Small Cell Lung Cancer